anandgupta75/cardencryptdecrypt/README.md

 # cardencryptdecrypt
-here we are encrypting a card number using xor gate and one key which is string in this case etc...
+here we are encrypting a card number using xor gate and one key which is string in this case etc... here we are using card number which is 16 digit and encyptong using xor gate we gonna use chr and ord fuction to get ascii charatcer of the string so you can write any key it should be 16(its length) an example of encryption you can encrypt any number by increasing or decreasing its length of the key etc....